chef/chef-web-docs/chef_master/source/integrate_delivery_smtp.rst

 #.
 Enter the port number for the SMTP server.
 Most connections use port ``25`` by default.
 This setting will default to ``25`` if not specified.
 #.
 Enter the SMTP server credentials---login and password---for the account from which mail is sent.
 For example: ``steved``, ``p@ssw0rd!``.
 #.
 Optional.
 Enter the name for the sender from which mail is sent.
 For example: ``Steve Danno``.
 #.
 Click the **Send Test** button.
-This will send an email to your email address, as specified in Chef Automate.
-The Chef Automate web UI will update the page if the email was sent successfully.
+This will send an email to your email address, as specified in Workflow.
+The Workflow web UI will update the page if the email was sent successfully.

 Subscribe to Notifications
 =====================================================
-Once an SMTP server is configured for Chef Automate, users that belong to that enterprise may subscribe to notifications that are sent from any project that exists in the same enterprise.
+Once an SMTP server is configured for Workflow, users that belong to that enterprise may subscribe to notifications that are sent from any project that exists in the same enterprise.

 To subscribe to SMTP notifications:

 #.
-Navigate to a project in Chef Automate.
+Navigate to a project in Workflow.
 #.
 Click the **Watch Project** button.
 #.
 From the dropdown, select the categories of events for which notifications should be sent.